kbieser/wrangling-genomics/_episodes/09-fly-trimming.md

 - "Data cleaning is an essential step in a genomics workflow."
 ---

+**Launch the app from username/data and RUN CELL ONE OF YOUR PERSISTANCE NOTEBOOK before starting.**

 # Cleaning Reads

 In the previous lesson, we took a high-level look at the quality